Theo Von: Television career

-Television and film

-2000–2008: Reality television

 Von appeared on MTV's Road Rules: Maximum Velocity Tour in 2000 at age nineteen.
 He auditioned for the show at an open casting call for The Real World and Road Rules at a bar while studying at Louisiana State University.
 Von faced controversy on the show for his views, including stating in the casting special that he was against interracial dating, an opinion he defended to the LSU newspaper after the show aired.

 Von was on four seasons of MTV's reality game show The Challenge (formerly known as Real World/Road Rules Challenge), a combined spinoff of MTV's The Real World and Road Rules.
 He was a part of the cast of Battle of the Seasons (2002), The Gauntlet (2003–2004), Battle of the Sexes II (2004–2005), and Fresh Meat (2006).
 Von was runner-up in 2002, and was the winner of the following two seasons.

-In 2006, Von competed on season 4 of Last Comic Standing, not making it to the main finals, but winning the companion online competition Last Comic Downloaded.
+In 2006, Von competed on season 4 of Last Comic Standing,' not making it to the main finals, but winning the companion online competition Last Comic Downloaded.

 In mid-2008, Von was a member of the Comedy Central sketch/competition show Reality Bites Back.
 He won the show, beating fellow comedians, including Amy Schumer, Bert Kreischer, and Tiffany Haddish.

-2012–present: game show host and acting

 Beginning in 2011, Von took over as host of the Yahoo! online TV recap show Primetime in No Time.
 He hosted the TBS hidden camera show Deal With It (executive produced by Howie Mandel) for its run of three seasons (2013–2014).
 During this period, Von began appearing in cameo acting roles on select television shows, including Inside Amy Schumer and Why? with Hannibal Buress.
 He has said that he was not more interested in acting earlier on — despite having opportunities to do pilots and sitcoms — because he was not very enthused about the projects offered at the time and because they often conflicted with his touring and podcasting schedules.

 In the spring of 2018, Von's three-episode scripted comedy show Man Up was released on Comedy Central, in which he attempted to improve the 'spiraling' lives of male comics.
 In August 2019, Von announced that he had been cast in the big-budget film The Tomorrow War (at the time known as Ghost Draft), and had been recruited for the project by its lead actor, Chris Pratt; a few weeks later, Von announced on his podcast that he had dropped out of the movie due to the time commitment required.